21 May 2025

 In addition, placement agreements can be concluded with the BA.
 This allows electricians to enter Germany before the recognition procedure has even begun.
 However, the BA must make an agreement with the labour administration of the country of origin for this.

 With the globalisation of the labour market, skilled workers from other countries can also use their experience and certificates to work in Germany.
 Here they fill the gaps in the labour market that are increasingly emerging.
 However, this also poses challenges, particularly in terms of how these foreign qualifications should be handled.
+It is difficult to understand how thoroughly the competent authorities have checked the qualifications and whether the documents submitted meet German requirements.

 Good training minimises the risks and dangers.
 However, if this training is proven, this does not mean that the training itself was carried out abroad with the necessary care.
 The company must therefore ensure that the skilled worker actually has the technical skills, understanding and due care required to work in this country.